mighty-gerbils/gerbil/doc/guide/intro.md

 #### Fully Static Binaries

-It is also possible to build _fully static_ binaries, provided that your system supports it and you haven't configured Gerbil with `--enable-shared`.
+It is also possible to build _fully static_ binaries, provided that your system supports it and you have configured Gerbil with `--enable-shared=no`.
 You can do this simply by passing the `-static` option to `gxc` or using the `static-exe:` and `optimized-static-exe:` specs in your build script.